Adjusting your child's sleep when the clocks spring forward

 And the good news is that because we are springing forward, this shift in time should be easier for your little ones to adjust to and if you have a really early riser it may actually even help to fix that issue!

 - Don’t act to quickly!
-Delay changing the clocks in your house until the morning of the clock change (Sunday 31st March), that way you can start the day as per normal and enjoy that satisfaction of knowing that you all slept in a bit later (even if you didn’t..)
+Delay changing the clocks in your house until the morning of the clock change, that way you can start the day as per normal and enjoy that satisfaction of knowing that you all slept in a bit later (even if you didn’t..)

 - Get them nice and tired: On the day of the time change get your child out and about to wear them about a bit more than usual, get yourself to a Gymboree session, head to the park or go for a walk to get some fresh air.

-- Push bedtime back: From the 31st put your child to bed 30 mins later than normal so 7:30pm rather than 7pm.
+- Push bedtime back: Four days out from the clocks changing, put your child to bed 30 mins later than normal so 7:30pm rather than 7pm.
 Continue this for the next 3 days and then on the 4th night switch back to 7pm as they should by then have switch to the new time.

 - Don’t forget the naps: If your child is napping do the same, just put each nap 30 mins later than normal for 3 days and then revert back.